misaniwere/SmartSponsor/README.md

 # SmartSponsor
-A decentralized web application that streamlines the sponsorship process for content creators.
+A decentralized web application that uses blockchain to streamline the sponsorship process for content creators.